hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 #### Stop Sirato Docker
-To stop all the services from running.
-Run the following command.
+From sirato-free repo, run the following command in the `docker-compose` directory.
 ```
 docker-compose down -v
 ```